zeratax/ebooks/README.md

 # Settings
 ## settings set
 For commands that only a certain role should be able to use, you can just use a role mention.

+Every role that is higher in the role hierarchy will also have access to that command.

 Currently those are: